quick search

 As “PIWI”, a fungus-resistant grape variety, Cabernet Noir has long since secured a permanent place among the established red wine varieties.

-Brouilly, one of the ten Crus Beaujolais, is undoubtedly one of the most attractive wines in Beaujolais, and not only for Jadot.
+Brouilly, one of the ten Crus of Beaujolais, is undoubtedly among the most attractive wines of Beaujolais, not only according to Jadot.

 Offers the perfect introduction to "Red Burgundy"!
 The typical aromas of morello cherries, berries and figs are mixed with soft spicy notes, making the wine an ideal accompaniment.